 Practicing Real World Living

 In Phase III, young women have experienced a fundamental change in mind, body and spirit.
 They are now actively living the lessons they’ve learned and are engaged in a new sober life.
 Phase III continues clinical work, case management, and living in a sisterhood of community.
 Now, however, women have gained more independence and are regularly traveling into New Haven for classes, work and social activities.
 They are exercising, eating nutritiously, and practicing self-care regularly on their own volition.
-They are practicing a model life of sobriety and purpose.
+They are practicing a model life of purpose.

 When a young woman’s integrated care team sees through data and behavior that she is fully engaged in recovery, they plan for her departure.
 A Discharge Planner begins the process of building a critical bridge to life in recovery after Turnbridge.
 This specialist contacts the physicians, therapists, counselors, groups, workplaces, educational facilities and other institutions that will become a part of a young woman’s ongoing care after leaving treatment.
-Establishing her connection to a sober community and aligning her health and wellness resources helps to smooth the transition from Turnbridge to what comes next.
+Establishing her connection to a community and aligning her health and wellness resources helps to smooth the transition from Turnbridge to what comes next.

 Phase 3 Coordinated Services:

 Clinical care continues.
 However, in Phase III, the therapist is now helping each woman expand her horizons and prepare to re-enter work and educational life.
 Therapy focuses on the feelings and lessons from work, volunteer and educational experiences, and reinforces the previous lessons of therapy to ensure that stressors are identified and managed.

 In Phase III, Case Managers are helping to ensure that young women are living a recovery-oriented lifestyle and demonstrating the skills they’ve learned.
 Case Managers continue to coordinate care and act as resources for each young woman as she ventures more regularly to work, classes and volunteer work as well as support groups.